dev-ritik/dev-ritik.github.io/_posts/2020-05-17-Trust--TLS-SSL-and-HTTPS.md

 This generates a cert and private key for your website and stores the Let’s encrypt intermediate cert as well for the trust chain at `/etc/letsencrypt/live/cert/` .
 Now you could easily add their location to Nginx or Apache(httpd) server config file or use them with the simple HTTPS example mentioned above.

 ## Conclusion
-Wooh that was too much of content!
-I hope you have understood these standard concepts.
-TLS is indeed interesting!
-It has many other aspects and a lot of cryptography involved!.
-I have added some of my examples here.
-Go ahead and play and learn as you like.
-Check out the following repository demonstrating implementation based on the stuff explained above.
+🎉 Phew!
+That was a content-packed ride! 🚀 Unraveled the mysteries of TLS, didn't we?
+Dive into the intriguing world of cryptography and explore more with my examples.
+Play, learn, and enjoy the tech playground.
+Ready for hands-on fun?
+Check out the repository for a real-life implementation based on what we've explored! 💡💻

 [dev-ritik/Secure-file-transfer](https://github.com/dev-ritik/Secure-file-transfer?source=post_page-----b925ac9d59--------------------------------)
 > A demonstration for secure file transfer within an organization using key-chain validation.
 The files are secured using asymmetric encryption…